 Zero Green | Bristol

-Bristol’s first zero waste shop celebrates 1 year this March (2019).
-You know the drill by now: bring your own containers, jars or cloth bags to the shop; weigh them; fill them with as little, or as much of our loose products as you like; weigh them again and pay at the till.
-They also sell a variety of non-food items such as plastic free deodorants, water bottles, coffee cups, bamboo cutlery sets and stainless steel straws.
+Bristol’s first zero-waste shop celebrated its first birthday in March 2019.
+You know the drill by now: bring your own containers, jars, or cloth bags to the shop; weigh them; fill them with as little, or as much loose product as you like; weigh them again and pay at the till.
+They also sell a variety of non-food items such as plastic-free deodorants, water bottles, coffee cups, bamboo cutlery sets, and stainless steel straws.

 Email address: firstname.lastname@example.org